 Zithromax does not break down in the body as quickly as other antibiotics.
-Instead of floating freely in the blood, white blood cells that fight bacteria pick up the drug molecules.
+Instead of floating freely in the blood, the drug molecules are picked up by white blood cells that fight bacteria.
 The white blood cells take the medicine to the front lines of their struggle with germs, where it becomes concentrated in the tissues surrounding the infection.
 That concentration helps it remain in the body longer, which means patients need fewer doses to beat their infections.

 Zithromax and Z-Pak Dosage

-Zithromax is most familiar to the public as the “Z-Pak,” a convenient five-day pill regimen with a dose of 500 mg the first day and 250 mg for the remaining four days.
-But, Zithromax comes in several dosages and forms, including oral tablets and liquids for oral use, injections and intravenous drips.
+Zithromax is most familiar to the public as the “Z-Pak,” a convenient five-day pill regimen with a dose of 500 mg (2 tablets of 250 mg) the first day and 250 mg for the remaining four days.
+But, as of 2022, Zithromax comes in several dosages and forms, including oral tablets and liquids for oral use, injections and intravenous drips.

 A doctor determines the dose depending on the infection being treated.
 For example, for pneumonia, pharyngitis or skin infections the recommended dose is the standard 500 mg for the first day and 250 mg for the remaining 4 days.

-For more complicated disease such as acute sinusitis, doctors prescribe 500 mg a day for three days.
-In the case of sexually transmitted diseases, the dose is 1 gram, or 1000 mg, in one single dose.
+For more a complicated disease such as acute sinusitis, doctors prescribe 500 mg a day for three days.
+In the case of sexually transmitted diseases, the dose is 1 gram, or 1,000 mg, in a single dose.

 According to the medication insert, certain people should not take Zithromax.
 Patients with allergies to azithromycin, erythromycin, or any macrolide or ketolide should not take Zithromax.
 People with liver problems or who had jaundice with prior use of Zithromax should not take it again.

-In animal studies on mice and rats, researcher did not find evidence of birth defects at 3.2 times the human daily dose of 600 mg.
+In animal studies on mice and rats, researchers did not find evidence of birth defects at 3.2 times the human daily dose of 600 mg.
 But, because there are no actual studies on pregnant humans, pregnant mothers should only use Zithromax while pregnant if necessary.
-Breast feeding mothers also passed in breast milk.
-Health care providers should use caution in administering Zithromax to breast feeding mothers, according to the medication label.
+Since it can pass into breast milk, health care providers should use caution in administering Zithromax to breastfeeding mothers, according to the medication label.